 Some 1,400 pharmacies in COVID-19 hot spots are now offering the Oxford-AstraZeneca vaccine.
 The province says it hopes to add another 100 pharmacies to the vaccine effort by the end of the month.

 Some residents of Toronto and Peel Region aged 50 and older can now book their COVID-19 vaccine appointments.

-Toronto says people who live in hot spot neighbourhoods can book an appointment to get their shot, while Peel has opened the bookings for anyone in the age group.
+Toronto says people who live in hot spot neighbourhoods can book an appointment to get their shot.

 The Ontario government said beginning April 5, people aged 60 and over could book their vaccine appointments in every region.

 Manitoba is using the Pfizer and Moderna vaccines for First Nations people aged 30 and up and others aged 50 and up.
 These are available through a few channels including so-called supersites in larger communities.
 Health officials plan to continue reducing the age minimum, bit by bit, over the coming months.